Internal-Compiler-Error/isc/README.md

 Currently the source directory can only contain files and not directories.
 Haven't decided what is the semantics of copying directories involving symbolic links yet.

+# Use Case Rationale
+You know those (hypothetical) websites where people upload un-PC materials in online drive links?
+Often as the links get taken down and different people upload a slightly different set of files with different names, you end up with a bunch of files that are the same but with different names.

+**Yes my dumbness just realized this tool is a fancy set union calculator...**

 # Usage
 ```bash
 ics <source> <destination>